-Planned burn along Darebin Creek – October/November 2021
+Planned burn along Darebin Creek – Autumn 2022

-As part of the project, Darebin Creek Management Committee and Wurundjeri Woi-wurrung Narrap Rangers will schedule an additional planned burn along the Darebin Creek during October/November 2021, to support the efforts to date to manage weeds and regenerate native plant species.
+As part of the project, Darebin Creek Management Committee and Wurundjeri Woi-wurrung Narrap Rangers will schedule an additional planned burn along the Darebin Creek in Autumn 2022, to support the efforts to date to manage weeds and regenerate native plant species.